 - Temporary electrical lights including holiday lights are prohibited in all campus residences (RR2-11).

 - Natural Holiday trees are not permitted in campus residences.
-Artificial trees are permitted but only without lights.
+Artificial trees are permitted but only without electric lights.

 RR7 Window Screens